gmac/professional-javascript/04_regex/intro_to_regex.md

 ## Why are Regular Expressions terrifying?

-Regular Expressions are notorious for their daunting illegibility; for example, here's how you might match a phone number:
+Today's complex Regular Expressions were introduced during the 1980's as part of the Perl language, and are notorious still today for their daunting illegibility.
+Take a phone number, for example:

 ```javascript
 /(?:\d{1,3}[\.-]?)?\d{3}[\.-]?\d{3}[\.-]?\d{4}/g